Sleeping in Airports

 6. Observe the airport traffic

 Airport enthusiasts can watch the traffic come and go on the tarmac and runway.
-Head to the cafes or restaurant near Gate 12 for the best views.
+Head to the cafes or restaurants near Gate 12 for the best views.

 7. Check out Edinburgh

-Layover SightseeingIf you’d rather observe the city of Edinburgh than the airport traffic, you’re in a good position to do so, as long as you’ve got a layover of at least 5 hours.
+Layover SightseeingIf you’d rather observe the city of Edinburgh than the airport traffic, you’re in an excellent position to do so, as long as you’ve got a layover of at least 5 hours.
 The airport is located about 9 miles west of the city centre.

 Check your bags in the arrivals area, then head to the bus or tram for transit into the city.
 The Airport Link 100 bus departs every 10 minutes and takes about 30 minutes to reach Waverley Bridge, in the heart of the Old Town.
-Edinburgh Trams depart every 7 minutes and take about 30 minutes as well, and you can purchase one-way fare or a discounted round-trip.
-Taxis are available too, and they’re probably just as economical if you’re traveling with one or two other people.
+Edinburgh Trams depart every 7 minutes and take about 30 minutes, and you can purchase one-way fare or a discounted round-trip.
+Taxis are available, too, and they’re probably just as economical if you’re travelling with one or two other people.

-Leave plenty of time to transit back to the airport, pick up your luggage, and process through Security before your next flight.
+Leave plenty of time to return to the airport, pick up your luggage, and process through Security before your next flight.

 8. Get Connected

-Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
-You’ll want to use your time wisely though, as there is currently a 2 hour time limit restriction.
+Stay connected to friends and family, update your social media accounts or surf the internet using the airport’s free WiFi.
+You’ll want to use your time wisely, though, as there is a restriction to a 2-hour time limit.
 Boo!
 Once your time limit is up, you can purchase additional time.

 9. Sleep

 These are just a few things to do on a layover at Edinburgh Airport.
-Visit our Edinburgh Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Edinburgh Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.